ipverse/as-ip-blocks/README.md

 # as-ip-blocks (formerly asn-ip)

 > **📢 New and improved:** This repo has been upgraded with a clearer name (`as-ip-blocks`) and enhanced JSON format.
+>
-Metadata is now properly nested, and data quality indicators have been added via the `origin` field to show whether metadata comes from authoritative sources, is inferred, or overlaid.
-If you're using the JSON format in production, check out [MIGRATION.md](MIGRATION.md) for the quick changes needed (plaintext files are unchanged).
-The data is provided as-is on a best-effort basis.
+> Check out [MIGRATION.md](MIGRATION.md) for the quick changes needed (plaintext files are unchanged).

 Daily-updated datasets about every autonomous system (AS), sourced from BGP routing table announcements.
 No APIs, no databases - just simple file downloads.

 Each AS gets its own directory with aggregated IPv4 and IPv6 prefixes in both JSON and plaintext formats.
 Perfect for firewall rules, network analysis, or tracking what IP ranges belong to specific organizations.
 Git history lets you see how an AS's announcements change over time.

 Available formats: JSON and plaintext